Finite approximation of free groups I: the $F$-inverse cover problem: Tools

 We will need a generalisation of clusters, which we are going to present next.
-Let again be $G[A]$ be retractable (Proviso~\ref{prov:Aretractable}), $\mathbb{P}$ be a set of proper subsets of $A$, $v$ be a vertex of $\mathsf{CL}(G[A],\mathbb{P})$ and $B\subsetneq A$.
+Let {$G[A]$ be again} retractable (Proviso~\ref{prov:Aretractable}), $\mathbb{P}$ be a set of proper subsets of $A$, $v$ be a vertex of $\mathsf{CL}(G[A],\mathbb{P})$ and $B\subsetneq A$.
 Under these assumptions we define